 Lactose Intolerance & Sensitivity

-The prevalence of lactose intolerance and a sensitivity or allergy to dairy is very high, which means in those individuals it would contribute to things like inflammation, intestinal permeability, autoimmune conditions, and all the maladies that are associated with these issues, so these people must typically avoid dairy.
+The prevalence of lactose intolerance and a sensitivity to dairy is very high, which means in those individuals it would contribute to things like inflammation, intestinal permeability, autoimmune conditions, and all the maladies that are associated with these issues, so these people must typically avoid dairy.
 As much as 75 percent of the world’s population may be lactose intolerant, with prevalence in the Caucasian population being about 25 percent and about 97 percent in the Native American population.
 The primary substances involved with a sensitivity are casein and whey.
 Many people have undiagnosed casein and/or whey sensitivities, which can result in a wide array of symptoms ranging from acne and eczema to depression, anxiety, mania, hyperactivity, and learning disorders, to headaches, earaches, arthritis and more.
 However, as you will learn further ahead, casein and whey can cause health issues for a variety of other reasons that go way beyond sensitivity.

-On the other hand, the high rate of allergy or sensitivity to dairy and lactose intolerance is believed to be caused by pasteurization.
+On the other hand, the high rate of sensitivity to dairy and lactose intolerance is believed to be caused by pasteurization.
 Pasteurized milk is highly allergenic because the process of pasteurization strips away crucial enzymes and bacteria that assist with digestion and assimilation.
 Raw dairy, which contains these enzymes and bacteria, is more compatible with the human gut and the lactose intolerant can drink raw milk without any digestive problems because of these enzymes and bacteria being present.
 An important enzyme called phosphatase is also destroyed through the pasteurization process, which inhibits your body’s ability to absorb calcium.
 Unpasteurized milk contains more than 120 different strains of beneficial bacteria, as well as the prebiotics to keep them alive.
 It was bringing cattle into confinement, subjecting them to unsanitary living conditions and milking procedures that resulted in the need for a pasteurization procedure.
-When cattle was free-range, this problem didn’t exist and people enjoyed the full-benefits of raw dairy.
+When cattle were free-range, this problem didn’t exist and people enjoyed the full benefits of raw dairy.

-Butter is unique in that the pasteurization process does not destroy its fat soluble vitamins.
+Butter is unique in that the pasteurization process does not destroy its fat-soluble vitamins.
 Butter is one of the best sources for true vitamin A that you can find, because it is more easily absorbed and utilized than any other source, which plays a vital role in the adrenal glands, brain, nervous system, bones and many functions like vision, and it is an excellent source of vitamin D, K and E. It is also a good source of arachidonic acid, a fatty acid that is vital for healthy brain function and production of prostaglandins (important hormone-like compounds that regulate many different functions in the body like healing tissue that is damaged or infected, blood flow, clotting, inflammation, and contraction and relaxation of smooth muscle tissue, ovulation, menstruation and labor).

 One of the greatest benefits of butter is its short- and medium- chain fatty acid content.
 Since these fatty acids do not have to be emulsified by bile salts during digestion, they can be absorbed directly from the small intestine and delivered to the liver to be used as an instant source of energy.
-Short- and medium- chain fatty acids are also important for immune function and posses antimicrobial and antitumor properties.
-Although the omega-3 and omega-6 content in butter is minimal, they are present in almost equal proportions if you are eating butter from grass-fed cattle, which means it will not contribute to an imbalance in your omega-3 to omega-6 ratio.
+Short- and medium- chain fatty acids are also important for immune function and possess antimicrobial and antitumor properties.
+Although the omega-3 and omega-6 content in butter are minimal, they are present in almost equal proportions if you are eating butter from grass-fed cattle, which means it will not contribute to an imbalance in your omega-3 to omega-6 ratio.

-However, very concentrated sources of fat like ghee, butter, cheese and cream can be overstimulating to the neurotransmitters dopamine and endorphins in a similar manner as drugs and alcohol, which may lead to compulsive overeating of that particular food for some people.
+However, very concentrated sources of fat like ghee, butter, cheese, and heavy cream can be overstimulating to the neurotransmitters dopamine and endorphins in a similar manner as drugs and alcohol, which may lead to compulsive overeating of that particular food for some people.
 For this reason, some individuals must be aware and cautious with “concentrated” sources of fat.
 Cheese is a concentrated source of fat and protein (casein).

-Yogurt, cheese, milk and cottage cheese also contain butterfat, but they have high levels of milk sugar known as lactose, which will fuel Candida yeast if one is dealing with overgrowth and eats too much.
-The lactose and proteins in dairy both incite a very significant insulin response, which means if you are insulin resistant, overweight, have type 2 diabetes or dealing with compulsive overeating or sugar/carb addiction, dairy can be a major perpetuator.
+Yogurt, cheese, milk, and cottage cheese also contain butterfat, but they have high levels of milk sugar known as lactose, which will fuel Candida yeast if one is dealing with overgrowth and eats too much.
+The lactose and proteins in dairy both incite a very significant insulin response, which means if you are insulin resistant, overweight, have type 2 diabetes, or you are dealing with compulsive overeating or sugar/carb addiction, dairy can be a major perpetuator.
 However, studies that showed a connection between dairy and insulin resistance were performed with skim and low-fat milk, not whole milk.
 If whole milk was used, the fat would decrease its impact on insulin.